-- 1. Low income levels

-- 2. Soil infertility

-- 3. Climate Change

-- 4. Biodiversity

-- 5. Farming Techniques

-- & Knowledge Support
+1. Low income levels 2.
+Soil infertility 3.
+Climate Change 4.
+Biodiversity 5.
+Farming Techniques & Knowledge Support Information of the set of the s

 Key issues addressed by the intervention

 IMPACT ASSESSMENT

 Social impact is the consequences of the activities of an organisation on its stakeholders, as well as on society in general.
 Social impact results from the organisation's ability to anticipate needs that are not met and respond to them through prevention or compensation missions.
 This impact can be expressed in terms of individual wellbeing, behaviours, capabilities, social practices, social innovations or public decisions.
 Through this exercise, organisations are able to evidence the value their programs are generating and can gain deeper insight into what impact the programs have for their beneficiaries and stakeholders.